KirthanaSrinivas/A-web-design/README.md

-A webpage designed using only html and css styles.
+A webpage designed using  html and css styles.